 - Every student is required to hand in the final version of the thesis/project to the Library shortly before/after the defense date.

 - The copy has to be in paper or in electronic format, including all supplementary materials (webpage demos, video, and audio files, PowerPoint presentations, posters).
 After reviewing the completeness of the work, the librarian will accept and file it for further processing.
 PDFs are generally favored over print copies.

 - Upon submission, the student must fill in а Senior Thesis Submission Form or Senior Capstone Projects Submission Form giving the following data:

 - Author information: full name, AUBG ID number, address, e-mail

 - Thesis information: title, subtitle, university department, keywords, number and format of submitted files

 - Abstract (100-200 words)

-Panitza Library will catalog every thesis it has received.
-The bibliographic record will be included in the Library Online Public Access Catalog (OPAC) and the document can be located using the author’s name, the document subject headings, and keywords.
+Panitza Library catalogs every received thesis/project.
+The bibliographic record will be included in the Library Online Public Access Catalog (OPAC), and the document can be located using the author’s name, the document subject headings, and keywords.
 All accompanying files will be listed in the record.